-Now you can also take it a step further and create a tracking phone number for morning drive time, evening drive time, and weekends—these numbers are really inexpensive, we’re talking only a couple of dollars a month per number.
+Now you can also take it a step further and create a tracking phone number for morning drive time, evening drive time, and weekends—these numbers are inexpensive, we’re talking only a couple of dollars a month per number.
 What I’m interested in is well, if somebody listens to the morning spot, do they write that number down?
 Maybe they don’t call till five o’clock.
 And you might think, “Well yeah, the five o’clock ad—that’s what put them over the edge”.
 But all the calls are coming from the phone number that they either wrote down or programmed their phone while they were driving (which they probably shouldn’t be doing).

 Ideally, you want to make sure you get that data to start to gauge what’s working and what’s not working.
 I like upbeat ads, I like ads that tell stories, and I want the call to action repeated at least twice, ideally three times.
 That’s why I prefer the 60-second radio spot over 30 seconds.
 And again, you can go back and negotiate back and forth.
 I don’t want you to get sucked into buying all the extra stuff for the radio station.
-I want you to look at executing it to just test it out—test out the main station, to do some negotiation, engage the results and know that this should be amplifying your online marketing efforts.
+I want you to look at executing it to just test it out—test out the main station, do some negotiation, engage the results, and know that this should be amplifying your online marketing efforts.

 A lot of times you’ll start to see an uptick in search when you’re running these particular radio ads—that is going to amplify those results, and vice versa.

-Now, the Holy Grail that I like to see with radio is as you get ready to launch your open house or your grand opening ceremony, I want you to negotiate and obviously it’s going to cost extra, but I want one of (if not) the main DJs for that radio station at your location for half a day doing a live broadcast, giving away lots of prizes, and talking about your business that whole afternoon, evening, morning, or whatever time that you’re conducting that open house.
+Now, the Holy Grail that I like to see with radio is as you get ready to launch your open house or your grand opening ceremony, I want you to negotiate and obviously, it’s going to cost extra, but I want one of (if not) the main DJs for that radio station at your location for half a day doing a live broadcast, giving away lots of prizes, and talking about your business that whole afternoon, evening, morning, or whatever time that you’re conducting that open house.
 That is where I have seen the most effective results—with a live remote because they’re often talking about it the day or two before.

-They’re going to say “we’re now broadcasting at ABC childcare, stop on by.
-We’ve got some food, concert tickets, they’re giving away scholarships today.”
+They’re going to say “we’re now broadcasting at ABC childcare, stop by.
+We’ve got some food, and concert tickets, they’re giving away scholarships today.”
 Build that up and that often will be the most successful thing that you do with a radio station.

 The only way to get those is to advertise with the radio station—you got to build some rapport, invest some money, and then end up working up to that.